 What Size Battery Do I Need for My Travel Trailer?

 Battery size for your travel trailer is vastly dependent upon your needs as a camper.
-Choosing a 6-volt versus a 12-volt battery makes all the difference when it comes to cost and longevity.
+Choosing two 6-volt batteries versus a 12-volt battery makes all the difference when it comes to cost and longevity.

 Although 6-volt batteries may seem small, they have a lot more spunk than you might think.
 Also called a “golf cart” battery, 6-volts are the only real deep cycle battery.
 They have more space between each of its 2.1-volt cells, which means their thicker plates will increase its life.
 Due to their deeper discharge and higher amperage output, they work best for those who boondock or live off-grid.

 Conversely, a 12-volt battery is a deep cycle and starting battery hybrid.
 When in parallel, it will only charge to the weakest cell’s level, making it less desirable than the 6-volt counterpart.
 Aside from this disadvantage, these batteries are perfect for those who travel from campground to campground.

 Keep in mind that you will need to purchase either four to six 6-volt batteries or two 12-volt batteries to accommodate your trailer.
 Wire the 6-volts in a series and the 12-volts in a parallel configuration to obtain the most amperage.